-Every year in mid to late October, Earth passes through a stream of dust which is debris from Halley Comet, and looking into the sky of dawn you can enjoy an amazing show of shooting stars.
+Every year, in mid to late October, Earth passes through a stream of dust which is debris from Halley Comet, and if you look into the sky of dawn, you can enjoy an amazing show of shooting stars.

 Be prepared for meteorites that will pass through the Earth’s atmosphere at a speed of 148,000 miles per hour.
 Only the Leonids of November are faster.

 Occasionally, the Orionids leave incandescent streams in the sky behind them, and it can be even a more fascinating show than the meteor shower itself.

 If you are an amateur astronomer or just love skywatching, don’t miss this opportunity to enjoy the celestial beauty!
 The best location to watch meteor showers from would be somewhere far away from urban centers where the city’s lights won’t interfere with the experience.